Employment-Based Immigration to the United States

 What are the criteria for demonstrating extraordinary ability?

-Any alien living in the U.S. or abroad may apply if he/she meets the following requirements:
+Any non-citizen living in the U.S. or abroad may apply if he or she meets the following requirements:

 For more information on the specific requirements for obtaining an EB-1 green card, please read more here.
-[LINK TO EB-1 SPECIFIC REQS] If you feel that you meet the EB-1A requirements and would like to file an employment-based petition for permanent residency, you should consider filing a petition as a Noncitizen of Extraordinary Ability, our experienced Los Angeles immigration attorneys can help you determine what type of petition is most suitable for you.
-[LINK TO CONTACT JCS]
+If you feel that you meet the EB-1A requirements and would like to file an employment-based petition for permanent residency, you should consider filing a petition as a Non-citizen of Extraordinary Ability, our experienced Los Angeles immigration attorneys can help you determine what type of petition is most suitable for you.

 How can I obtain an employment-based visa based on extraordinary ability?

 In order to obtain a permanent employment-based visa based on your own extraordinary ability, you must be able to demonstrate extraordinary ability in the sciences, arts, education, business or athletics through sustained national or international recognition.
-You can also talk to a career coach to help you with apply for new jobs.
 Your achievements must also be recognized in your field through extensive publication or documentation.
 An offer of employment from an employer is not required for this visa category.

 How can I obtain an employment-based visa as an outstanding professor or researcher?